-There’s no other piece of equipment quite like the Pilates reformer.
+The Pilates reformer is a pretty unique piece of equipment.
 You may have seen this apparatus — which resembles a bed frame with a series of pulleys and springs attached — at your local gym or Pilates studio.
 But what exactly does it do?
 Is reformer Pilates better than mat Pilates?
 Here’s what you need to know.

 The reformer is a specialized piece of equipment originally created by Joseph Pilates “to accompany and enhance the mat routine,” says Mimosa Gordon, a Pilates instructor and ACSM and NASM-certified personal trainer based in New York City.